qmlbook/qmlbook/docs/networking/networking.rst

 .. issues:: ch11

-The WebSockets module provides an impementation of the WebSockets protocol for WebSockets clients and servers.
+The WebSockets module provides an implementation of the WebSockets protocol for WebSockets clients and servers.
 It mirrors the Qt CPP module.
-It allows to send string and binary messages using a full duplex communication channel.
-A websocket is normally established by making a HTTP connection to the server and the server then "upgrades" the connection to a WebSocket connection.
+It allows sending a string and binary messages using a full duplex communication channel.
+A WebSocket is normally established by making an HTTP connection to the server and the server then "upgrades" the connection to a WebSocket connection.

-In Qt/QML you can also simple use the `WebSocket` and `WebSocketServer` objects to creates direct websocket connection.
-The websocket protocol uses the "ws" url schema or "wss" for a secure connection.
+In Qt/QML you can also simply use the `WebSocket` and `WebSocketServer` objects to creates direct WebSocket connection.
+The WebSocket protocol uses the "ws" URL schema or "wss" for a secure connection.

 You can use the web socket qml module by importing it first.